lfpdroubi/droubi.me/content/home/hero.en.md

 #  label = '<i class="fas fa-download"></i> Install Now'
 +++

-Esta é a página pessoal do Eng.
-Luiz Fernando P. Droubi.
-Para entrar em contato, por favor utilize o [formulário abaixo](#contact).
+This is the personal website of Luiz F. P. Droubi.
+To contact me, please use the [form below](#contact.en).